diabelb/create-react-app-typescript/README.md

 ## Changelog

 ### 1.0.5
-* Added action, reducer and reducer test example
+* Added action, reducer and reducer's test example

 ### 1.0.4
 * Fixed problems with tests and dependencies